replicatedhq/replicated-docs/docs/intro-replicated.md

 ## KOTS

 KOTS installs the admin console and the kots CLI on a cluster, and deploys the application files using either the admin console or kots CLI.
 The admin console and kots CLI also let customers manage the application.

+KOTS lets your customize your customer experience with the admin console during installation and when managing the application instance.
+For more information about the admin console, see [Admin Console](#admin-console).

+You use custom resources to configure and control the application experience.
+Custom resources are packaged with your application but are not deployed to the cluster.
+The custom resources are used to customize or enable options, such as the:

+- Customer-facing Config screen in the admin console
+- Admin console branding, release notes, custom graphs display, application status display, and more
+- Preflight checks
+- Support bundle specifications
+- Back and restore
+- Identity service
+- Default rule levels for the linter

+KOTS lets you add optional and conditional resources, using annotations, to include or exclude resources based on conditional statements.
+For example, a customer might want to use their own database and so any database option provided by your Kubernetes manifests should not be installed.
+You can also use annotations to control the order in which resources are deployed.
+For more information, see [Including Optional and Conditional Resources](packaging-include-resources), [Orchestrating Resource Deployment](orchestrating-resource-deployment).

+You can enable backup and restore capabilities with KOTS snapshots, so that customers can implement full disaster recovery protection for the application and the admin console.
+Backup and restore is supported in all environments, included air gap.
+For more information, see [Understanding Backup and Restore](snapshots-overview).

+Role-based access control (RBAC) is supported for clusters and namespaces.
+By default, the KOTS installation sets RBAC for the cluster, but you can scope it to namespaces instead.
+For more information, see [Configuring KOTS RBAC](packaging-rbac).

 ### Admin Console